Safer Inventory

 - ▸BullMQ-style sync pump exposes queued / syncing / conflict / failed counts

-- ▸App-level lock — biometric or passcode after N minutes backgrounded
+- ▸App-level lock with biometric or passcode after N minutes backgrounded

 - ▸expo-haptics, expo-secure-store, expo-local-authentication baked in